NEU-DS-4200-F20/project-group-16-spotify-recommendation/README.md

 This repository is your starting point for your project.
 Please look through all these materials so you know how to organize your project.

-Link to your GitHub pages website: https://github.com/NEU-DS-4200-F20/project-group-16-spotify-recommendation
+Link to your GitHub pages website: https://neu-ds-4200-f20.github.io/project-group-16-spotify-recommendation/ Link to your GitHub Pages repository: https://github.com/NEU-DS-4200-F20/project-group-16-spotify-recommendation

 # Aim of the assignment